plone/plone.api/docs/contribute/develop.rst

 For every feature you add to the codebase you should also add documentation for it to ``docs/``.

-After adding/modifying documentation, run `tox -e docs` to re-generate your docs.
+After adding/modifying documentation, run `tox -e plone6docs` to re-generate your docs.

-Publicly available documentation on http://api.plone.org is automatically generated from these source files, periodically.
+Publicly available documentation on https://6.dev-docs.plone.org/plone.api/ is automatically generated from these source files, periodically.
 So when you push changes to master on GitHub you should soon be able to see them published on ``api.plone.org``.

-Read the `reStructuredText Primer <http://sphinx-doc.org/rest.html>`_ to brush up on your `reST` skills.
+Read the `reStructuredText Primer <https://www.sphinx-doc.org/en/master/usage/restructuredtext/>`_ to brush up on your `reST` skills.

 Example: